coffeeboost/Ant-Colony-Optimisation/README.md

 # File description
 `analyze.ipynb` - jupyter notebook analysis with Python, Pandas, Matplotlib
-`everything.png` - graph of results
-`myBib.bib` - bibliography database for Bibtex and Latex
-`notEverything.png` - graph of results
 `main.py` - main file with algorithm implementation in Python
-`test2.pdf` - paper of my project
+`paper.pdf` - paper of my project
-`test2.tex` - Latex file which produced the paper
-`weWinThese.csv` - Data outputted from main file
+`observed_data.csv` - Data outputted from main file

 # How to Run
 1. Clone the repo